eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 Now that you have seen what ioFog is about, you can create a real ECN with remote hosts.
 Instructions are found [here](../platform-deployment/introduction.html).

-You can also try deploying other Microservices on the local ECN.
-You can find instructions on writing your own Microservice [here](../writing-microservices/overview.html) and a step-by-step [tutorial](../tutorial/introduction.html).
+We can also try deploying other Microservices on the local ECN.
+We can find instructions on writing our own Microservice [here](../writing-microservices/overview.html) and a step-by-step [tutorial](../tutorial/introduction.html).

 <aside class="notifications contribute">
   <h3><img src="/images/icos/ico-github.svg" alt="">See anything wrong with the document?
 Help us improve it!</h3>